luiskendall/portfolio/README.md

 ## About me
 _____________________________________________________________________
 I'm a Software Engineer passionate about technology and innovation.
-I have experience across various computing fields, including software development, relational and non-relational database management, Version Control Systems and Agile methodologies.
+I have experience across various computing fields, including software development, cloud services such as AWS, relational and non-relational databases.
 I help companies solve complex problems with technological solutions, increasing process efficiency and driving innovation to achieve strategic objectives.

-Graduated as the Best GPA student in the Bachelor's Degree in Computer Systems Engineering from Universidad Fidélitas, I have a strong foundation in software development principles and methodologies, which has equipped me with valuable problem-solving and critical thinking skills.
+Graduated with the highest GPA student in the Bachelor's Degree in Computer Systems Engineering from Universidad Fidélitas, I have a strong foundation in software development principles and methodologies, which has equipped me with valuable problem-solving and critical thinking skills.

 Beyond my professional interests, I enjoy exploring new skills, playing video games, and staying active through sports especially basketball and drink coffee.